The Permission Management of Android Becomes A Bigger Problem When It Comes to Wearable Devices and TV

 There is also another way to solve this: provide a more trusted app market.
 Think about Linux: there is barely permission management in most Linux distributions.
 (User and group management don’t count, because a normal user can do many things).
 But most Linux distributions have a software repository which is maintained by trusted developers, so as long as we install programs from the official repo, we can think we are safe.

-This may not a very big problem for a smart phone because you can install tools to manage it, or you just don’t care if your contact information is uploaded to some server.
-But when it comes to a smart watch, you are wearing it all the day alone, it can get much more informations than a smart phone.
-I cannot give those informations to a random app.
+This may not be a very big problem for a smart phone because you can install tools to manage it, or you just don’t care if your contact information is uploaded to some server.
+But when it comes to a smart watch, you are wearing it all day alone, it can get much more information than a smart phone.
+I cannot give that information to a random app.

 This is also a big problem for a smart TV.
 It is very difficult to root it or install custom tools.
-And a TV is in a family network, which is in the same network with your PCs and laptops.
-It can also get many private informations.
+And a TV is in a family network, which is on the same network as your PCs and laptops.
+It can also get a lot of private information.

 Many apps always running in the background

-Android allows apps running in the background and awaken each other.
-It is really a bad design to allow an app awaken another one in the background.
-If I’m using an app and it open another one in the front of me, I can see it and know what is happening.
-Which is the only situation I may want such a behaviour.
+Android allows apps to run in the background and awaken each other.
+It is really a bad design to allow an app to awaken another one in the background.
+If I’m using an app and it opens another one in front of me, I can see it and know what is happening.
+That is the only situation I may want such behavior.

-Allowing random apps running in the background hurts performance a lot.
+Allowing random apps to run in the background hurts performance a lot.
 You cannot control what the app is doing in the background.
-Maybe you will not notice this in a smart phone which is more and more powerful nowadays (or you may have noticed that your smart phone is losing power quicker and quicker as you install more and more apps).
-But the problem appears a lot while the device is not so powerful, for example, for a smart watch or a smart TV.
+Maybe you will not notice this on a smart phone which is more and more powerful nowadays (or you may have noticed that your smart phone is losing power quicker and quicker as you install more and more apps).
+But the problem appears a lot when the device is not so powerful, for example, a smart watch or a smart TV.
 This happens in my real life.
-My family bought a TV some days ago, but I cannot instal more than 4 video apps, or the TV will get stuck.
+My family bought a TV some days ago, but I cannot install more than 4 video apps, or the TV will get stuck.
 It really sucks.